-If you cannot find the information you are looking for on this page, please see our Frequently Asked Questions or send us an email at email@example.com.
+If you cannot find the information you are looking for on this page, please see our Frequently Asked Questions, Quick Start Guide, or PARTNER Video Tutorials.
+You can also send our Support Team an email at firstname.lastname@example.org.
+They’ll get back to you within 48 hours with more information.
+Thank you!

 The User Guide provides a step-by-step guide for inter-organizational networks to measure and monitor collaborative activity over time using PARTNER.